 Best GPU fan settings for AMD Radeon

-By default, AMD fan settings are badly optimized and can make your computer run hot even on minimal load.
+By default, AMD fan settings are badly optimized, making your computer run hot even on minimal load.

 Fan Settings #1 – The gaming fan settings plan / All-around